 Scripture:

-Luke 2:8-14
+Luke

-13 Suddenly a great company of the heavenly host appeared with the angel, praising God and saying,
+13 Suddenly a great company of the heavenly host appeared with

-and on earth peace to those on whom his favor rests.”
+to God in the highest heaven, and on earth peace to those on whom his favor rests.”

 Encouragement:

-Today we are going to jump right into some response questions because my hope is you will take some time to worship Jesus at the end of this time.
+questions because my hope is you will take some time to worship Jesus at the

 Practical Application:

-• This week pay attention to what has captured your affection and adoration.
+This week pay attention to what has captured

-• Write down the top 3-5 things that you discover.
+Write down the top 3-5 things that you discover.

-• An easy way to discover what these things or people are is to pay attention to what you think about during the day, worry about and/or dream about.
-Another way to uncover what we value is to look at where our money and time is being spent.
+uncover what we value is to look at where our money and time is being spent.

-• As you look at your list of 3-5 things, ask the Holy Spirit to show you where any of these things are stealing the adoration and affection He deserves.
+Holy Spirit to show you where any of these things are stealing the adoration

-• As He reveals them to you, repent for anyway your attention and affection has been primarily captured by anything other than Him.
+attention and affection has been primarily captured by anything other than Him.

-• As you repent, know that He forgives you, and are covered by the finished work of the cross and empty grave!
+are covered by the finished work of the cross and empty grave!

 Worship:

-• Take some time everyday to worship God, and re-train your heart and mind to give Him your adoration and affection.
+Take some time everyday to worship God, and re-train your heart and mind to give Him your adoration and affection.
 There are so many ways to worship God.
-We can speak out loud and declare the things about His character and nature we are thankful for.
+We can speak out loudand declare the things about His character and nature we are thankful for.
 We can journal or tell a friend a testimony of something amazing God has done, or maybe you’ll even get a chance to tell a stranger your testimony!
 Reading the Psalms or any passages of scripture can also be a way to stir our affection and adoration for Him.
 Finally, I have left a worshipful Christmas playlist you can sing and worship to.

 Encouragement: